-So, I’m currently on a mission of finding the right path to mentoring women myself.
-Here are some things I’ve researched that highlight the meaning and benefit of mentoring:
+So, I’m on the path of discover more about mentoring women in the workplace.
+Here are some things I’ve researched that highlight the meaning and long term benefits of mentoring:

 1. Change someone’s world by becoming a mentor.